 You can use this as a last resort if all other attempts have failed.
 To restart the computer, click alt+f4, then select the restart option.

 Exiting full-screen mode is easy when using any of the methods above.
 If none of them are working, try restarting your computer.
 Otherwise, you might have to update your display drivers if your computer keeps getting stuck in full-screen mode.
+None the less, exiting full screen doesn’t need to be a headache and in most cases it can easily be achieved using just a few simple steps.

 - How to Open Task Manager on Windows 10